GENOME101.com

 Deoxyribonucleic Acid (DNA) - National Human Genome Research Institute

 Deoxyribonucleic acid (abbreviated DNA) is the molecule that carries genetic information for the development and functioning of an organism.
-DNA is made of two linked strands that wind around each other to resemble a twisted ladder — a shape known as a double helix.

-What is DNA? - MedlinePlus
+What is DNA?
+Definition, Function & Structure - Cleveland Clinic

 Definition of deoxyribonucleic acid - NCI Dictionary of Genetics Terms

-Genes are short pieces of DNA that carry specific genetic information.
-The molecule inside cells that contains the genetic information responsible for the development and function of an organism.
+deoxyribonucleic acid (dee-OK-see-RY-boh-noo-KLAY-ik A-sid) The molecule inside cells that contains the genetic information responsible for the development and function of an organism.
 DNA molecules allow this information to be passed from one generation to the next.

 GENOME101.COM --- Genome Information, News, and Resources, Lots More